 - a study on translating health research into policy which has helped inform a Western Cape Health Department project in collaboration with the School of Public Health and Family Medicine.

-We also pay homage to the legacies of the late Dean of the Health Sciences Faculty, Prof. Bongani Mayosi, in contributing to a better understanding of rheumatic fever and rheumatic heart disease, which are known to affect especially children and youth living in conditions of poverty.
-And, our 'in the spotlight' feature focuses on the UCT Knowledge Co-op for its contributions to engaged scholarship targeted to student research.
+We also paid homage to the legacies of the late Dean of the Health Sciences Faculty, Prof. Bongani Mayosi, in contributing to a better understanding of rheumatic fever and rheumatic heart disease, which are known to affect especially children and youth living in conditions of poverty.
+And, our 'in the spotlight' feature focused on the UCT Knowledge Co-op for its contributions to engaged scholarship targeted to student research.

 Read the August/September 2018 newsletter